-Read the full complaint, Thunderhawk v.
-County of Morton filed October 18, 2018.
+Read the full amended complaint, Thunderhawk v.
+County of Morton, filed February 1, 2019.

 The Dakota Access Pipeline is a 30-inch diameter pipeline designed to transport up to 570,000 barrels a day of crude, fracked oil from the Bakken shale fields in North Dakota to refineries in Pakota, Illinois.
 The pipeline was originally planned to cross the Missouri River north of Bismarck.
 But due to public outcry about the risk of contamination to the water supply, the pipeline company, Dakota Access LLC, rerouted the pipeline to cross the Missouri River less than one mile north of the Standing Rock Reservation boundary.
 The tribes and their supporters opposed the construction of the pipeline through this area, expressing numerous concerns with the risks presented by the pipeline and with the process by which it was approved at its current route.

 The area through which DAPL now runs includes a number of sites of significant cultural, historical, and spiritual value to the Lakota people.
 The Missouri River is also the sole water source for the two neighboring Lakota tribes, the Standing Rock Sioux Tribe and the Cheyenne River Sioux Tribe, and for many other indigenous and non-indigenous people throughout the region.